ccammack/ccammack.com/content/posts/create-or-expand-a-zfs-mirror-in-freebsd/index.md

 <!--more-->

-The test system was partitioned by selecting **Auto (ZFS)** in the installer and configuring these options:
+The single-drive system was originally partitioned using **Auto (ZFS)** in the installer and configuring these options:

 | Configure Options:|					|
 | --- 				| ---				|